dickxpe/p5-studio/README.md

 <a href="https://www.buymeacoffee.com/zebugames"><img src="https://cdn.buymeacoffee.com/buttons/v2/arial-yellow.png" height="40px"></a>

 ## Introduction
 **P5 Studio** is a Visual Studio Code extension that brings live coding and rapid prototyping to p5.js sketches.
-It provides an interactive webview panel for instant feedback, variable control, and error reporting, making it ideal for creative coding, teaching, and experimentation with p5.js in JavaScript or TypeScript.
+It provides an interactive webview panel for instant feedback, variable control, and error reporting, making it ideal for creative coding, teaching, and experimentation with p5.js in JavaScript.

 ![P5 Studio Screenshot](./readme/Screenshot.png)